 Hi-van is supported by its audience.
-When you purchase through links on my site, I may earn an affiliate commission.
+When you purchase using our links, we may earn an affiliate commission (no added cost to you).
 Learn more

 Camping without a tent is one of the most immersive and exciting nature experiences.
 If you love being outdoors and want to sleep with nothing but a sleeping bag, you’re not alone.
 That being said, bugs and other pests can make it quite difficult to get a good night’s sleep.
 The good news is that we have everything you need to protect yourself and your gear.